 - Consider undertaking a pre-apprenticeship to get a better understanding of the industry and show potential employers that you are keen.

 - Speak to your school careers practitioner, parents or guardians for guidance about the pathway you are interested in exploring.

 - Speak to your local TAFE Skills and Jobs Centre or RTO about local apprenticeship or traineeship opportunities.
 You can find your nearest Skills and Jobs Centre on the Department of Education and Training website.

 - Write to or approach employers directly.

-- Speak to your school careers counsellor for further guidance and help.
+- Speak to your school careers practitioner (or Head Start staff, if Head Start is available in your school) for further guidance and help.

 Sign a training contract with an employer and start work.

-- The contract is provided by an Apprenticeship Network provider (they may also be able to help you to find employers).
-Contact your local
+- The contract is provided by an Apprenticeship Network provider (they may also be able to help you to find an employer).
+Contact your local Apprenticeship Network provider.